 The chart under the Kagi chart shows daily close-only prices for the S&P 500.
 Notice that the advance from 1870.85 to 1951.27 looks different because it extends from May 15th to June 11th (yellow area).
 The Kagi line simply ignored the date changes and when straight up because it is based purely on price.
 This price focus means the x-axis (date range) will be different, and irregular, on the Kagi chart.
 A line or bar chart has a uniform x-axis with price data for each day.
 The date on the Kagi chart does not change until there is a reversal.
 Should the S&P 500 fall to 1930, which is more than 20 points from the Kagi high, a small horizontal line would be drawn at 1951.27 and a down line would be drawn to 1930.
 This new line would then warrant a date marker on the x-axis.

-The reversal amount can also be set as a percentage or based on the Average True Range (ATR).
-The percentage is a fixed amount that will not change as new data is incorporated into the chart.
+The reversal amount can also be set as a percentage, a fixed amount that will not change as new data is incorporated into the chart.
 In other words, new price data is added every trading day and the reversal amount will remain constant when using points or percentage.

 The first example shows a regular close-only chart ending on April 15th and the second example shows a Kagi chart created on April 15th, which is also the last date.
 First, notice that the ATR value on the Kagi chart is much different than the ATR value on the close-only chart.
 Second, notice that the ATR value from the close-only chart is used to set the reversal amount on the Kagi chart.
 If this Kagi chart was created in early January, the ATR reversal value would be around 12.5 and this chart would look different.
 Keep in mind that ATR reversal amounts will change as new data is added to the chart.
 Reversal amounts based on points and percentage are fixed.